 Who we are and what we do

 Intelligent Insurance is a trading name of Intelligent Advisory Services Limited, registered in England and Wales with Company number 07839423.
-Our registered address is Bradley House, Salisbury Road, Ringwood, BH24 3PB.
+Our registered address is 4 Lakeside, Headlands Business Park, Salisbury Road, Ringwood, BH24 3PB.

 We are an insurance intermediary, arranging home insurance policies on behalf of our customers.